 So, if you know you need a lot of dental work, a higher premium policy will benefit your wallet more than a low-cost policy.
 Although, if routine care is your main goal, a low-cost policy would be sufficient.

-Vision coverage can either be purchased as a stand-alone policy, or some beneficiaries find Groupon rates for low-cost vision options as life requires.
+Vision coverage can either be purchased as a stand-alone policy or through alternative means, such as on Groupon.
 Many vision facilities offer affordable rates for an eye exam and one or two pairs of glasses.

-Sometimes paying out of pocket on vision care is most cost-effective.
-Also, Medicare does cover cataracts surgery when medically necessary; if Medicare covers, Medigap covers.
-Then, one pair of glasses or contacts will have coverage after cataracts surgery.
+Sometimes paying out of pocket for vision care is the most cost-effective.
+Also, Medicare does cover cataract surgery when medically necessary; if Medicare covers, Medigap covers.
+Then, one pair of glasses or contacts will have coverage after cataract surgery.

 Consider these things when choosing coverage: